Azure/azure-service-operator/docs/hugo/content/design/secrets.md

 ## Goals

-### ASO should not be generating or managing secrets on the users behalf
+### ASO should not be generating secrets on the users behalf

 ASO v1 generated secrets on the users behalf in some cases.
 The users had access to the generated secret as ASO wrote it into a Kubernetes (or KeyVault) secret.